Cytomegalovirus (CMV) Antibodies, IgM and IgG (Sendout)

 Cautions:

-Sera drawn very early during the acute stage of infection may have undetectable levels of cytomegalovirus (CMV) IgM or IgG.
+Sera collected very early during the acute stage of infection may have undetectable levels of cytomegalovirus (CMV) IgM or IgG.

-Immunocompromised patients may have impaired immune responses and non-reactive IgM/IgG results may be due to delayed seroconversion and, therefore, do not rule out current infection.
+Performance characteristics have not been evaluated in immunocompromised or immunosuppressed individuals.
+Immunocompromised patients may have impaired immune responses and nonreactive IgM and IgG results may be due to delayed seroconversion and, therefore, do not rule out current infection.

-The performance characteristics of these assays have not been evaluated in immunosuppressed or organ transplant recipients and have not been established for cord blood or for testing of neonates.
+The performance characteristics of these assays have not been evaluated or established for blood or plasma donors, cord blood, patients undergoing immunosuppressive therapy, patients with other disorders leading to immune suppression, or for testing of neonates.

-Immune complexes or other immunoglobulin aggregates present in patient samples may cause increased nonspecific binding and produce false-positive results.
+Immune complexes or other immunoglobulin aggregates present in patient specimens may cause increased nonspecific binding and produce false-positive results.

 Ordering & Collection